-You can view a sample contract document (agreement) at the back of the Minimum construction requirements for water bores in Australia (PDF, 2.8MB).
+You can view a sample contract document (agreement) at the back of the Minimum construction requirements for water bores in Australia (PDF, 10MB).

-All bores need to comply with construction standards, including special requirements for bores in the Great Artesian Basin.
+All water bore drilling activities, including water bores and test holes, need to comply with construction standards, including special requirements for bores in the Great Artesian Basin.
 In addition, special care is needed when drilling in coal seam gas areas.
 Find out more about construction standards for water bores.

 In general, you should be guided by your drilling contractor when it comes to the best means of constructing the bore.
 However, there are some important details that should be considered before drilling starts:

 - bore casing should be of suitable material and strength to prevent collapse of the hole

 - sufficient casing should be inserted so that when the pump is operating no part of the pump is exposed to open hole conditions

 - the bore does not pump fine particles or sand; entry via open hole conditions should be considered only when the stratum is known to be very stable

 - the casing is large enough to accommodate the pump proposed.